scnwwu/vscode-sas-extension/README.md

 ### Code completion and hover help

 Provides code completion and mouse hover help for SAS keywords.
-The extension can display brief SAS syntax documents when you are editing your SAS code.
-You can display the help in any of the following ways:
+The extension can display brief SAS syntax documents when editing SAS code.
+The help can be displayed in any of the following ways:

-- Move the mouse cursor over a valid SAS keyword in your code.
+- Move the mouse cursor over a valid SAS keyword in the code.
 - Start to type a valid SAS keyboard, and navigate the focus via the up/down arrows to a keyword in the autocompletion popup list.

 Syntax help will display a brief description of a keyword.
-Additional help can be show by clicking one of the links in the syntax help.
+Additional help can be obtained by clicking the links in the syntax help.

 In the following example, the panel displays help for the data option in the PROC Print procedure.
-Tip: Click the link on the help panel to navigate to the SAS online help.
+_Tip_: Click the link on the help panel to navigate to the SAS online help.

 <img src="doc/images/CodeCompletion.PNG"/>